 An example of prices printed in a catalog.

 Prices printed in an auction catalog obviously cannot be the actual auction results, because they were published before the auction took place.
 So the printed prices in auction catalogs are estimates, starting prices, or reserves.
-To add complexity, it is fairly unusual to have any prices printed in auction catalogs in the 17th, 18th, and early 19th centuries.
+To add complexity, it is fairly unusual to have any prices printed in auction catalogs in the seventeenth, eighteenth, and early nineteenth centuries.
 Because of this rarity, we did not have a separate way to record this information.
 We simply recorded any price in our main price field and added a note if we needed to explain that it was a different “type” of price, like an estimate.

-A line reads "Price: 3.
-10 | c pounds | d estimate"
+Price: 3.
+10 | c pounds | d estimate

 An example of a price field in our production database, with subfields “c” for currency and “d” for description.

-In 20th-century German catalogs, printed estimates and starting prices are common.
+In twentieth-century German catalogs, printed estimates and starting prices are common.
 So, when our Nazi-era German sales project started in 2011, individual data fields were added to record the different types of prices that could exist: price, estimated price, or starting price.
 In the remodeled Provenance Index, these will be linked to specific concepts and be standard across databases.
 So we had to go back to our older sales projects and identify which prices needed to be moved to new fields.

-Lines that read "Price, Estimated Price 3.10 | c pounds, Starting Price"
+Three lines that read: Price, Estimated Price 3.10 | c pounds, Starting Price

 Estimates were moved into a new estimated price field.